On the Density of Happy Numbers: Introduction

+Note as a corollary we can get an upper bound on the lower density by taking $C$ to be the union of all cycles except the one in which we are interested.
+In Sections 3 and 4 we will define explicitly what constitutes a sufficiently large interval and provide an expression for the $o(1)$ term.
+Using Theorem \ref{mainthm}, one can prove the asymptotic density of $(e,b)$-happy numbers (or more generally type-$\{C\}$ numbers) does not exist by finding two large intervals $I_1, I_2$ for which the density in $I_1$ is large and in $I_2$ is small.
+In the case of $(2,10)$-happy numbers, taking $I_1 = [10^{403},10^{404}-1]$ and $I_2 = [10^{2367},10^{2368}-1]$, we show that $\bar{d} \geq .185773(1-10^{-49})$ and $\underline{d} \leq .11379(1+10^{-100})$ respectively.

-Our results only give one sided bounds.
-In an earlier version of this manuscript (posted on the arxiv), we asked, in the case of $(2,10)$-happy numbers, if $\bar{d} < 1$.
-Recently Moews \cite{Moews} has announced a proof of this, and along the way gives an alternate proof of the fact that the density does not exist.
-Specifically, he shows that $.1962 < \bar{d} < .38$, and $0.002937 < \underline{d} < .1217$.
+We also show that the asymptotic density does not exist for $8$ of the cycles for the $(3,10)$-function (see Section 5).
+It should be noted that our methods only give one sided bounds.
+In an earlier version of this manuscript, we asked if $\bar{d} < 1$ for $(2,10)$-happy numbers.
+Recently, \cite{Moews} has announced a proof of this.
+Specifically, he proves that $.1962 < \bar{d} < .38$, and $0.002937 < \underline{d} < .1217$.